Lt. Gen. Robert Miller retires as U.S. Air Force Surgeon General

 Lt.
-Gen. Robert Miller retires as the 24th U.S. Air Force Surgeon General during a ceremony at Joint Base Anacostia-Bolling, Washington, D.C., June 14, 2024 (U.S. Air Force photo by Josh Mahler)
+Gen. Robert Miller, U.S. Air Force Surgeon General, retired from the U.S. Air Force in a ceremony at Joint Base Anacostia-Bolling, Washington, D.C., on June 14, 2024, closing his 39-year career.

+General CQ Brown, Jr., Chairman of the Joint Chiefs of Staff, presided over the ceremony and described Miller’s career, including his many leadership positions.

+“For all of us who enjoy leading - to be in a position of command, to do things to make a difference for people - those are the jobs you cherish, and, particularly at a level where you can actually engage with the Airmen you’re privileged to lead,” said Brown.

 |Date Taken: